Philadelphia Slip and Fall Attorney

 - The defendant’s breach of duty directly caused the victim’s injuries.
 The victim must be able to prove that the injuries would not have happened if the defendant had not been negligent, and that the injuries were the direct result of the defendant’s breach of duty to act with reasonable care.
 If the property owner leaves stairwell lights in disrepair and the victim falls as a result, the property owner would be liable for their injuries.

 Property owners are required to furnish lawful visitors or occupants of their property with a hazard-free environment and address any safety issues in a timely manner.
-If they fail to do so, their carelessness can result in injuries, and an experienced Philadelphia personal injury attorney will be able to ensure that the victims receive just compensation for their ordeals, and hold the responsible parties accountable for their actions (or in some cases, inaction).
+If they fail to do so, their carelessness can result in injuries, and an experienced Philadelphia slip and fall accident attorney will be able to ensure that the victims receive just compensation for their ordeals, and hold the responsible parties accountable for their actions (or in some cases, inaction).

 A frequently asked question we receive at Ciccarelli Law Offices is, “How much is my slip-and-fall claim worth?”
 The answer varies from client to client since many factors could change the potential value of a claim.
 We have helped clients settle their claims and fight for verdicts resulting in six- and seven-figure outcomes after fall accidents in Pennsylvania.
 More severe personal injuries tend to result in higher payouts, but each case is unique.
 The types of compensation awards available, however, remain the same in the state of Pennsylvania.